ShrungDN/CS6910/Assignment 1/README.md

 Python file that makes use of train.py to log results onto WandB.
 It is used for hyperparameter search.

+The following are the arguments that train.py takes.
+Using the help command shows a more detailed description of what each of the arguments do.

 **Usage**
 ```